ivstudio/mock-service-worker-demo/README.md

 ### Demo description

-On this demo, we'll be configuring MSW to a Create React App testing environment and reusing the same network request mock definitions for testing and development.
+In this demo, we'll be configuring MSW to a Create React App testing environment and reusing the same network request mock definitions for testing and development.

 [Read article](https://ivstudio.com/mock-service-worker/)